 I’ve been to NYC many times, both for work and for pleasure, and it’s still one of my favourite haunts.
-After a very convenient train ride from Union Station to Pearson International Airport via the UP (Union Pearson Express), a comfortable and quick Air Canada flight brings you to the City of Dreams in style.
+I spend that much time in New York that I may need to start thinking about looking for an apartment to rent, just in case my work requires me to stay here for longer stays at a time.
+With all the traveling that I do, I may need to find one that is close to public transport that will allow me to get to the airport on time for any trips that I need to take.
+And so after a very convenient train ride from Union Station to Pearson International Airport via the UP (Union Pearson Express), a comfortable and quick Air Canada flight brings you to the City of Dreams in style.

 Of course, there are many other reasons why The 6ix and Empire City make obvious partners.
 For example, both cities boast an international financial and business reputation; both cities are known for amazing music and theatre (many productions move to Broadway from the Toronto Theatre District and back again); both cities are great for celebrity-sightings (the film industry has exploded in Toronto – and yes, Meghan Markle worked here for 8 years); both cities offer incredible shopping (my husband loves Louis Vuitton – go to 5th Avenue or Yorkville); and, of course; amazing sports teams and events (go Blue Jays!).
 A visit to Chelsea Market, with the fresh meats and produce, reminds of St Lawrence Market, whereas a visit to Greenwich Village will take you back in time to the sixties, like Kensington Market.
 Oh dear… I could write a novel but Dickens beat me to it!